lindsey-ching/test-Spatial-Transcriptomics-Processing-Pipeline/docs/domain_detection_docs/1_downsample_spot_table.md

 # Downsample Spot Table
 ---
-This module spatially bins MERFISH transcript spots into a  grid and performs QC filtering.
+This module spatially bins transcript spots into a  grid and performs QC filtering.

 ## Overview
 The downsample spot table step includes: